 My Review: As a whole, this collection deserves possibly more than four stars, but I couldn't get past a feeling of distance that prevented me from becoming fully wrapped up in the life of this West Virginia town.
 No less a luminary than Jayne Anne Phillips (Lark and Termite remains a favorite of mine years after reading it) praises Corcoran's work.
 He even got a laudatory review from KIRKUS!
 I hope his life partner had that embedded in lucite.

-As is my habit with collections, I'll go story by story and give some opinions on each:
+As is my habit with collections, I'll go story by story (called the Bryce Method) and give some opinions on each:

 Appalachian Swan Song sets the tone for this collection of loosely interlinked collection of vignettes limning the decline and death of a small West Virginia town whose economic purpose has been served, so it is cut adrift by the rest of the money-making world.
 The very last passenger train is ceremoniously leaving town.
 All the great and the good, including the widow of the former governor, gather at the depot to ride the last train or to wave it adieu.
 Festively marking their world's death seems strange, doesn't it?
 But there was a time that the major civic events of most towns' lives were marked in similar fashion.
 It's certainly gone out of style now.
 It's hokey, it's corny, but it was also a way to experience community.
 Certainly not something we do much of here in the 21st century.
 Like passenger trains, it's something that seems worth reviving.